elabit/robotmk/DEVELOPMENT.md

 ---

 ## Development environment setup

 Both flavours of Robotmk (CMK1 and 2) can be developed with Visual Studio Code and the [devcontainer setup](https://code.visualstudio.com/docs/remote/containers).

 ### Build Devcontainer images

 Open `.devcontainer/build-devcontainer.env` and add all versions of Checkmk you want to develop on to the `CMKVERSIONS` variable. (= All versions are a long quoted string, separated by newlines.)

 Example:

      CMKVERSIONS="1.6.0p29
      2.0.0p22
      2.1.0p4"

-- Run *Cmd-Shift-P* and select `Select Task...` > "Build all devcontainer images".
+* Run *Cmd-Shift-P* and select `Select Task...` > "Build all devcontainer images".
-- Run *Cmd-Shift-P* and select `Run Task...` to built the containers.
+* Run *Cmd-Shift-P* and select `Run Task...` to built the containers.

 ![](./img/select-task.png)

 What does the task "***Build all devcontainer images***" (`.devcontainer/build-devcontainer.sh`) do?

-- First it checks if the CMK Docker images are already available locally.
+* First it checks if the CMK Docker images are already available locally.
 If not, it connects to the [Checkmk Docker Registry](registry.checkmk.com) and downloads the images from there.
+(The script will ask you for the registry credentials).
-- It then creates a new Docker image based on the CMK docker image (downloaded in step 1) and installs some more things (see `.devcontainer/Dockerfile_cmk_python`):
+* It then creates a new Docker image based on the CMK docker image (downloaded in step 1) and installs some more things (see `.devcontainer/Dockerfile_cmk_python`):
-  - Python 3.9 and modules `robotframework pyyaml mergedeep python-dateutil ipdb`
+  * Python 3.9 and modules `robotframework pyyaml mergedeep python-dateutil ipdb`
-  - some additional tools: `jq tree htop vim git telnet file`
+  * some additional tools: `jq tree htop vim git telnet file`

 The resulting Docker image is then saved as `robotmk-cmk-python3:2.1.0p4` (example):